muratk5n/thirdwave/en/README.md

 Is US in recession?
 Econ defines it as two consecutive quarters of neg growth.
 Q1 quarterly growth rate annualized [was](2019/05/stats.html#gdp) already -1.57%.
-Guesstimate for this Q, from FRED (the so-called GDPNow number) is
+Guesstimate for last Q, from FRED (the so-called GDPNow number) is

 ```python